SiyabongaBayanda/Customer-Shopping-Behavior-Analysis/README.md

 # Customer Shopping Behavior Analysis
 ## Project Overview
 This project analyzes customer shopping behavior to identify purchasing patterns, customer segments, product performance, and subscription trends.

+### Objective
-The goal is to transform raw customer shopping data into actionable business insights that can support better marketing, customer retention, and sales decisions.
+To transform raw customer shopping data into actionable business insights that can support better marketing, customer retention, and sales decisions using Python/Pandas and SQL, and developed an interactive Power BI dashboard.

 ## Data Source
 **Source:** Kaggle